 No Dental Putty Used

 CEREC crowns have the same characteristics as tooth enamel.
-No metal material is added, which can sometimes irritate your gums and surrounding teeth.

 Same-day crowns stand the test of time and are just as durable as traditional crowns.